Frankieli123/dokploy-i18n/docs/readmes/README-pt-br.md

 - മലയാളം (ml)
 - Polski (pl)

-Você pode alterar o idioma a partir do canto superior direito do painel do Dokploy.
+Você pode alterar o idioma a partir do canto inferior esquerdo do painel do Dokploy.

 ## ♥️ Patrocinadores